lanceptrck/todolist/README.md

 1. Navigate through your wamp or xampp folders and place the folder named 'project' in the folder where source codes are being ran. (www folder for wamp)

 #### Database Setup
-1. Open wamp or xampp then navigate to localhost/phpmyadmin then login using your username and password
+1. Startup wamp or xampp and then open your favorite browser
+2. Navigate to http://localhost/phpmyadmin then login using your username and password
 2. After logging in, navigate through the toolbar and click 'Import'
 3. You will see a 'Choose file' button, click this, and find the directory where the code is placed
 4. Choose the api_db.sql as the file to import, don't change anything in the option below and press 'Go'